zenonet/WebComposition/readme.md

 I hope you have a little fun playing around with this :)

+If you'd like to try out using WebComposition yourself, consider adding a reset button to the counter example above.<br>
+If you create other interesting stuff with this, you could create a pull request with a new example script.

 ## What makes WebComposition unique?

 WebComposition is heavily inspired by Jetpack Compose for Android however in constrast to Jetpack Compose, WebComposition runs in the Web and